girishshankaran/MCP-Client/CHATBOT.md

 npm run chatbot -- --product "Cisco ACI" "How do I troubleshoot ACI fabric?"
 # force streamable transport if SSE errors
 MCP_TRANSPORT=streamable npm run chatbot -- --product "Cisco ACI" "How do I troubleshoot ACI fabric?"
+# switch between multiple targets
+npm run chatbot -- --server docs "What is the support matrix?"
 ```

 During the first connection the client lists available tools and looks for `ask_cisco_documentation`.
 If the server updates its schema, the client automatically inspects the tool input schema and uses the first string argument (preferring `query` / `question`).